Failed Romance, Public Feuds and Becoming a Dad: Inside Drake's Incredibly Transformative Year

 Kevin Winter/Getty Images

-For Drake, the past 12 months began and ended with him giving away cash.
+For Drake, the past year or so began and ended with him giving away cash.

-To mark the release of his "God's Plan" music video last February, he went on a million-dollar spree of charity, paying for groceries in a Florida supermarket, handing out massive checks to Miami Senior High School, a University of Miami Student and a local fire department and treating a hotel maid and mother of five to a day of pampering and a Saks Fifth Avenue shopping spree.
+To mark the release of his "God's Plan" music video last February, he went on a million-dollar spree of charity, paying for groceries in a Florida supermarket, handing out massive checks to the administrators at Miami Senior High School, a University of Miami Student and a local fire department and treating a hotel maid and mother of five to a day of pampering and a Saks Fifth Avenue shopping spree.

 And just a few weeks ago, he gifted two McDonald's employees with $100 each—not the $10,000 that was initially reported, but a gesture that was appreciated nonetheless.